What is a Home Sleep Test or HST (Sleep Apnea Test Sleep Study)?

 How Much Does Home Sleep Testing For Sleep Apnea Cost?

-The cost of a home sleep study, at home sleep study, and use of home sleep study equipment, varies.
+The cost of a home sleep study, home sleep apnea test study, and use of home sleep study equipment, varies.
 It often costs between $150 – $500.
 The costs is often covered by most insurance companies.
 However, the patient most have the symptoms and meet ‘medical necessity’ for a test.
 Medicare, Blue Cross, Blue Shield, Aetna, Cigna, and most other insurance companies cover home sleep testing for sleep apnea.

 Frequently Asked Questions about Home Sleep Study Testing for sleep apnea: